 Reference Pitch Tuning – Play Along in Any Tuning Standard

-Learn how Reference Tuning in Transpose lets you match recordings tuned to 432 Hz, Baroque 415 Hz, or any non-standard pitch.
-Plus: why Stevie Ray Vaughan and Jimi Hendrix tuned their guitars differently.
+Learn how Reference Tuning in Transpose lets you match recordings tuned to 432 Hz, Baroque 415 Hz, or any non-standard pitch — and why classic recordings are often slightly sharp or flat.

 Why A = 440 Hz is not the only tuning